trimstray/nginx-admins-handbook/README.md

   > Manage a large number of redirects with NGINX maps and use them to customise your key-value pairs.

+  > The map directive maps strings, so it is possible to represent e.g. `10.0.3.0/24` as a regular expression and continue to use the map directive.

   > Map module provides a more elegant solution for clearly parsing a big list of regexes, e.g. User-Agents, Referrers.

+  > You can also use `include` directive for your maps so your config files would look pretty.

 ###### Example